 My name is Patrick Michel.

-What is an endurance runner?
+What is an ultra-endurance runner?

 In reality, we are passionate, dedicated, and driven by an unwavering desire to improve ourselves.
 We love pushing our limits, and we strive to become better individuals.
 Running long distances is inexplicably positively transformative.
 But you must be willing to pay the price.
 It's hard work.